 Is Your Employer a Workplace Partner?

 If your company is listed, talk to your human resources department about how to help promote organ donation.
 If your company is not listed, encourage your employer to become part of the campaign to save lives.

 Sign Up as a Workplace Partner

-If you would like to become a Workplace Partner, sign up below by email, fax or mail to:
+If you would like to become a Workplace Partner, submit your contact information.

 Workplace Partners in Action